wesg52/sparse-probing-paper/README.md

 Pardon our mess.
 We are working on developing an easier to use package integrated with TransformerLens.
 The basis core of sparse probing can be implemented very easily with just sklearn applied to a dataset of activations acquired with raw Pytorch hooks or TransformerLens.
 This repository is almost all experimental infrastructure and analysis specific to our set up of datasets and compute (slurm).

 ## Organization
 We expect most people to simply be interested in a large list of relevant neurons, available as CSVs within `interpretable_neurons/`.
-Note these are for the Pythia V0 models, which have since been updated on HuggingFace.
+Note these are for the Pythia V0 models, which have since been updated on Hugging Face.

 Our top level scripts for saving activations and running probing experiments can be count in `get_activations.py` and `probing_experiment.py`.
 All of command line argument configurations can be viewed in the `experiments/` directory, which contain all of the slurm scripts we used to run our experiments.